OpenMS/pyopenms-docs/docs/source/map_alignment.rst

 Different map alignment algorithms are available in pyOpenMS:

-- MapAlignmentAlgorithmPoseClustering
+- :py:class:`~.MapAlignmentAlgorithmPoseClustering`
-- MapAlignmentAlgorithmIdentification
+- :py:class:`~.MapAlignmentAlgorithmIdentification`
-- MapAlignmentAlgorithmSpectrumAlignment
+- :py:class:`~.MapAlignmentAlgorithmSpectrumAlignment`
-- MapAlignmentAlgorithmKD
+- :py:class:`~.MapAlignmentAlgorithmKD`
-- MapAlignmentTransformer
+- :py:class:`~.MapAlignmentTransformer`

-To perform a simple linear alignment we can employ the algorithm MapAlignmentAlgorithmPoseClustering.
+To perform a simple linear alignment we can employ the algorithm :py:class:`~.MapAlignmentAlgorithmPoseClustering`.
 In the example below it is used for the alignment of feature maps.

 Download Example Data
 *********************